jeff-pancho/Immune-System-Game/README.md

 # How to run
 Since this game was created using an older version of love (0.9.1) it will not work with newer versions.
 This means you need to download version 0.9.1 [here](https://bitbucket.org/rude/love/downloads/love-0.9.1-win64.zip) and extract it somewhere.
 Then, clone this repo somewhere else.

-The simplest way to run this game is to drag the folder of the repo that you cloned right into love.exe in the folder you extracted the .zip file.
+One way to run this game is to drag the folder of the repo that you cloned right into love.exe in the folder you extracted the .zip file.

 Alternatively, you can launch the game from the command line: